Free Pattern: Cozy Mittens You’ll Love to Knit

 Round 2: Knit all stitches.

-At this point, there are 4 stitches on each needle.
-Cut yarn (leave a 4 inch tail) and pull through yarn needle.
+At this point, there will be 4 stitches on each needle.
+Cut yarn (leave a 4 inch tail) and then pull through yarn needle.
 Thread through the remaining stitches and pull tight.
-Pull yarn through to inside of thumb and secure on the inside.
+Then pull yarn through to inside of thumb and secure on the inside.

 Continue to Finishing.